ontoligent/polo/README.md

 `./play myproject mytrial`

+Remember you can add arguments for number of topics and number of iterations to this command if you want to override what's in the config file.

-And then copy this resulting SQLite file to wherever you want to work with it.
-The database files will be found in the trial directory , and will be named as follows:
+After running this, the resulting SQLite file will be found in the trial directory, and will be named as follows:

 `myproject-mytrial-zX-iY.db`